I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Doctor Sleep Poster
+Doctor Sleep Banner

 Reading Doctor Sleep

 A few years ago, I borrowed a copy of Doctor Sleep from my local library with the intention of finding out what happened to Stephen King’s young hero, Danny Torrance, from The Shining.
-I’m ashamed to say that I abandoned it about 50 pages in for no other reason due to lack of interest.
-But when I saw the trailer for the movie adaptation of Doctor Sleep, my curiosity was reawakened, no pun intended.
+I’m ashamed to say that I abandoned it about 50 pages in for no other reason than lack of interest.
+But when I saw the trailer for the movie adaptation of Doctor Sleep, my curiosity was suddenly reawakened, no pun intended.

 Doctor Sleep Book Cover